TUW-GEO/ismn/README.rst

 measures all of the variables.
 You can use this package to read only data for locations where one or multiple of the variables were measured.

-.. list-table:: Variables and Units
+.. list-table:: Temporally dynamic variables and their units in ISMN
    :widths: 25 15
    :header-rows: 1